DAHLONEGA TOWN SQUARE

-Family Fit City presented by Dole Food Company is where all your Georgia sports teams, special guests and over 50 organizations will be to ensure you and the whole family have a fun-filled Saturday full of prizes and give-a-ways.
+Family Fit City presented by Dole Packaged Foods is where we will welcome our special guests, sports teams and many more organizations to ensure you and the whole family have a fun-filled Saturday full of prizes and give-a-ways.

 FREE Family Fun Run Registration